Exploiting Causal Graph Priors with Posterior Sampling for Reinforcement Learning

-Having translated the causal graph prior $\G_0$ into proper parametric prior distributions, C-PSRL executes a hierarchical posterior sampling procedure (lines 4-9).
+Having translated the causal graph prior $\G_0$ into proper parametric prior distributions, C-PSRL executes a hierarchical posterior sampling procedure (lines 4-8).
 For each episode $k$, the algorithm sample a factorization $z$ from the current hyper-prior $P_k$, and a transition model $p$ from the prior $P_k (\cdot | z)$, such that $p$ is factored according to $z$ (line 5).
-With these two objects, it builds the FMDP $\fmdp_k$ (line 5), for which it computes the optimal policy $\pi_k$ solving the corresponding planning problem (line 6).
-Finally, the policy $\pi_k$ is deployed on the true instance $\fmdp_*$ for one episode (line 7) to collect the evidence that serves to compute the posterior updates of the prior and hyper-prior (line 8).
+With these two, it builds the FMDP $\fmdp_k$ (line 5), for which it computes the optimal policy $\pi_k$ solving the corresponding planning problem, which is deployed on the true instance $\fmdp_*$ for one episode (line 6).
+Finally, the evidence collected in $\fmdp_*$ serves to compute the closed-form posterior updates of the prior and hyper-prior (line 7).